sailpoint-oss/developer.sailpoint.com/docs/guides/ip-address-allow-list.md

 - "52.206.146.115/32"
 ```

-These IP Address ranges can now be used as an allow list to permit any call from your IdentityNow tenant to access your internal network.
+These IP Address ranges can now be used as an allow list to permit any call from your Identity Security Cloud tenant to access your internal network.

 ## Limitations